-In the years prior to World War Two, developments in aeronautics led to rapid growth in the science of aerodynamics.
-Through the war years, aerodynamicists continued the pioneering research begun during the 1930’s into streamlining, but now with an added dimension – applied science.
-The use of wind tunnels allowed engineers to properly assess the behaviour of aircraft in simulated flight and accurately determine the most efficient shapes.
+During the 1930s, rapid advancements in aviation were in no small way fuelled by a growing understanding of the science of aerodynamics.
+Following the outbreak of hostilities in 1939, with scientific interest supplanted by urgent necessity, the pioneering research into airflow management would now come with an added dimension.
+The increased application of wind tunnel testing allowed engineers to properly assess the behaviour of aircraft in simulated flight and more accurately determine the most efficient shapes.

-But as the aviation industry began to contract in the post-war era, large numbers of highly skilled aeronautical engineers found themselves vastly over-qualified for work in the civilian arena.
-Many subsequently found their way by osmosis into UK motorsport, where marginal gains could quickly be translated into race victories.
-Amongst such figures, two in particular cast by far the greatest shadow: Frank Costin and Malcolm Sayer; twin alumni of UK aerodynamic theory as applied to the motor car.
+But as the British aviation industry rapidly contracted in the immediate post-war era, large numbers of highly skilled aeronautical engineers found themselves not only out of work, but vastly over-qualified for the civilian arena.
+Many found their way by osmosis into UK motorsport, where marginal gains could be translated into race victories.
+Amongst such figures, two in particular can be rightly described as pioneers: Frank Costin and Malcolm Sayer.

-Frank Costin was born in Middlesex and was attracted to the purity of calculus at an early age; describing Euclid’s theorem one as “the most beautiful thing I’d seen in my whole life” He studied for a BSc at Acton Tech before War intervened and enrolled as a fitter at General Aircraft, rapidly rising to the drawing office.
-Specialising in wing design, he worked at Airspeed, Supermarine and when the former was taken over by De Havilland, became involved in experimental aerodynamic flight testing – eventually given overall responsibility for this at their Chester division.
-By the late 1950’s however, the industry was changing and by 1958, Costin was gone.
+Frank Costin was attracted to the purity of calculus at a tender age, describing Euclid’s theorem one as “the most beautiful thing I’d seen in my whole life.”
+Born in Middlesex in 1920, he studied for a BSc at Acton Tech before the War intervened.
+He enrolled as a fitter at General Aircraft, rapidly rising to the drawing office.
+Specialising in wing design, he later worked at Airspeed, Supermarine and when the former was taken over by De Havilland, became involved in experimental aerodynamic flight testing – ultimately assuming overall responsibility for this work at their Chester division.
+By the late 1950s however, the industry was declining and by 1958, Costin was gone.

-Described as essentially a longhand version of modern computer aided design, the understanding of pure mathematics required to produce this kind of design depth was beyond the scope of most outside Bletchley Park; certainly, nobody at Jaguar had seen the like.
-An experimental department colleague who worked with Sayer explained how he would determine the coordinates, which would then be printed onto paper, board, or aluminium, as required.
-Once skinned, it would be the shape Sayer wanted; describing him as “quite a miracle”.
+Described as essentially an analogue version of modern computer aided design, the deep understanding of pure mathematics required was beyond the scope of most outside of Bletchley Park.
+Nobody at Browns Lane had seen the like, an insider describing him as “quite the miracle”.
+Sayer would determine the coordinates, which would then be printed onto paper, board, or aluminium, as required.
+Once skinned, it would be the shape he wanted.

-The real miracle for Jaguar was that with a tiny budget, they were capable of beating vastly better funded operations in what was the World’s most prestigious race.
-Without Sayer’s aerodynamic prowess, Jaguar’s Le Mans dream would most likely have remained just that.
+The miracle was that with a tiny budget, Jaguar were capable of besting vastly better funded operations in what at the time was the World’s most prestigious motor race.
+What gave them their edge was aerodynamics, and without Sayer, Jaguar’s Le Mans dream would most likely have remained just that.

 Sources: Loughborough University/Philip Porter/BBC/Motor Sport Magazine/Independent Newspaper